SirishaJP/Go-Carbon-Neutral/README.md

 This project assists you in calculating your environmental footprint by converting your activity data to CO2 estimates, allowing you to understand your environmental impact and also suggesting activities to manage and reduce CO2 emissions.

-The aim is to better understand CO2 emission estimates in the Agriculture/Hunting/Forestry/Fishing sector in Germany in 2021.
-According to a report by [newfoodmagazine.com](https://www.newfoodmagazine.com/article/167236/the-impact-of-inflation-on-food/#:~:text=Indeed%2C%20the%20reasons%20for%20food,main%20drivers%20for%20this%20elevation), the cause of food inflation is rising production costs due to rising energy costs,which is currently a challenge in Germany.
-Let us use the Climatiq API and data sources to calculate CO2 emission estimates and emission factors in order to gain a better understanding of the activities in the Agriculture/Hunting/Forestry/Fishing sector that contribute to CO2 emissions.
+The aim is to better understand CO2 emission estimates in the world.

 # Getting Started